-- i. directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - ii. provide any guarantee, security or the like on behalf of the ultimate beneficiaries - g.
+- i. directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Parry (Ultimate Beneficiaries) or - ii. provide any guarantee, security or the like on behalf of the ultimate beneficiaries - g.
 There is no income surrendered or disclosed as income during the current or previous year in the tax assessments under the Income Tax Act, 1961, that has not been recorded in the books of account. - h.
-The Company has not traded or invested in crypto currency or virtual currency during the current or previous year. - i.
-The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or - j.
-The Company does not have any undisclosed income which is not recorded in the books of account that has been surrendered or disclosed as income during the year March 31, 2023 and March 31, 2022 in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.
+The Company has not traded or invested in crypto currency or virtual currency during the current or previous year - The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year. - j.
+The Company does not have any undisclosed income which is not recorded in the books of account that has been surrendered or disclosed as income during the year March 31, 2025 and March 31, 2024 in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - 39 The company doesn't have any litigation by and against the company. - 40 The statement of audited standalone financial statements for the year ended March 31, 2025 have been approved by the Board of Directors in their meeting held on May 19, 2025.